NodiraTillayeva/AndroidAppAI/README.md

 # AndroidAppAI
-Will be used for Technovation
+Will be used for Technovation Challenge 2023